mschubert/clustermq/README.md

-When this is done, [set up your scheduler](https://github.com/mschubert/clustermq/wiki#setting-up-the-scheduler), or else the package will warn you and continue with default values.
+When this is done, [set up your scheduler](https://github.com/mschubert/clustermq/wiki#setting-up-the-scheduler), or else the package will use whatever scheduler it can find.

 Usage
 -----